-If students believe that their diploma examination marks do not accurately reflect their level of achievement in a course, they may rewrite the examination or ask to have it rescored.
-To request a rescore of a diploma examination the student can apply online or submit the Diploma Examination Rescore Application Form at https://public.education.alberta.ca/eDARTS2/.
+If you believe that your diploma examination mark does not accurately reflect your level of achievement in a course, you may rewrite the examination or ask to have it rescored.
+To request a rescore of a diploma examination you can apply online or submit the Diploma Examination Rescore Application Form at https://public.education.alberta.ca/eDARTS2/.

-The deadline to request a rescore is provided on the Results Statement and on eDarts2.
+The deadline to request a rescore is provided on your Results Statement and on eDarts2.
 Requests received after the deadline will be denied.
 The fee for rescoring each examination is \$26.25 (including GST).
-This fee is refunded if the examination mark is raised by 5% or more as a result of a rescore.
-The mark resulting from rescoring becomes the student's final examination mark, even if it is lower than the original mark.
-The most recent school-awarded mark will be blended with the rescore examination mark, and a new Results Statement will be mailed to the student.
-Students should know, however, that rescoring the machine-scored section rarely changes the score.
-The written-response raw score reported on the Results Statement will help a student decide if he/she wants his/her examination rescored.
+This fee is refunded if your examination mark is raised by 5% or more as a result of a rescore.
+The mark resulting from rescoring becomes your final examination mark, even if it is lower than the original mark.
+Your most recent school-awarded mark will be blended with the rescore examination mark, and a new Results Statement will be mailed to you.
+You should know, however, that rescoring the machine-scored section rarely changes the score.
+Refer to the written-response raw score reported on your Results Statement to help you decide if you want your examination rescored.

-Students who have explored all avenues of appeal at their jurisdictional level and feel they have a case requiring special consideration should apply, in writing, to the Executive Secretary, Special Cases Committee, Alberta Education.
+If you have explored all avenues of appeal at your jurisdictional level and feel you have a case requiring special consideration, you should apply, in writing, to the Executive Secretary, Special Cases Committee, Alberta Education.
 The written submission should provide reasons for the appeal and the remedy expected.